 The facility charge includes a portion of the meter maintenance, reading customer meters, issuing bills, and public fire protection costs.
 The facility charge increases with increasing meter size.
 The meter ratio used follows those recommended by AWWA and recognizes that as meter size increases, so does the capacity.
 For example, customers with a 4" meter have an expectation of being able to use more water (at a higher flow capacity) than customers are with a 3/4" meter.
-There are customers with a 5/8" meter but the water utility is working to transition all customers to a 3/4" meter as the base meter.
 Consequently, the water system has a responsibility to provide each customer the level of service expected from their meter connection when the tap is turned on.
 Therefore we distribute the costs of providing more water and capacity based on meter size.
 Table 4-2 demonstrates the cost buildup that incorporated into the facility charge for FY 2018 and Table 4-3 shows the five-year facility charge rate schedule.